 Canadians have a sleep problem, and that often means we also have a job problem.
 We’re not getting enough sleep (especially on work nights), so much so, the Centre for Disease says sleep deprivation is a Public Epidemic!

-In contrast, Grade A+ (the kind of sleep Snore MD helps you get) sleep can up your game and give you a leading edge over the coffee addicted half awake zombies wandering the office hallways or jobsite.
+In contrast, Grade A+ sleep (the kind of Snore MD sleep clinics helps you get) can up your game and give you a leading edge over the coffee addicted half awake zombies wandering the office hallways or job site.
 Here’s a short list of the ways that sleep can help (and harm) productivity.

 How Great Sleep Helps

 If anything remotely like a reset button for all problems exists, then sleep might be the closest thing to it.
 Here’s just a sampling of the ways that getting enough sleep can improve work performance.

 1. It repairs our brains.
 Sleep is critical for the neural pathways in our brains, a process that’s necessary for maintaining memory functions and learning new skills.
 In short, the only way to keep growing and improving at work is to consistently get a good night’s sleep.

 2. It keeps us firing on all cylinders.
 Sleeping well on a regular basis keeps us sharp by improving problem-solving, heightening our sensory perceptions, and enhancing our ability to be creative, and make good decisions.
 In other words?
 Sleep is a vital component of pretty much all the characteristics that make for an exceptional leader at work.

 3. It prevents burnout.
 Getting enough sleep reduces stress and promotes long-term job satisfaction, so we remain productive for the long haul.
 You spend a large portion of your life working.
 You need to enjoy it!